namko11/gdown/README.rst

-gDown
+gdown
 =====

-gDown is a library for managing sharing websites (like netload.in and uploaded.net).
+gdown is a library for managing sharing websites (like netload.in and uploaded.net).
 It is written entirely in Python.

 Check gdown script for CLI interface.